 - Gore: 7,353 (down from 9,179 in 1976).

 Southland’s total population decreased by 6.3% between 1996 and 2001 – the largest fall of any region.
 Between 2001 and 2006, it was the only region to see a decline, although this was small: 0.1%.
 Buoyant farming, construction and energy industries then reversed the trend, with growth of 2.7% between 2006 and 2013.

 In 2013 half of the region’s people lived in the Invercargill urban area and 8% in Gore.
 Five other towns had between 1,000 and 2,200 residents:

 - Mataura – once home to a paper mill and freezing works

 - Winton – a farm service centre

 - Riverton – commercial fishing and holiday homes

-- Bluff – commercial fishing
+- Bluff – commercial fishing and an aluminium smelter

 Other townships include:

 - farm service centres: Lumsden, Mossburn, Balfour, Wyndham, Edendale, Ōtautau and Tūātapere